CDCgov/MaRS/docs/index.md

 This step is necessary to ensure successful amplification of amplicons.
 It is recommended to run at least 25% of the total samples, all no-template and negative controls on the gel to confirm amplification was successful and no contamination occurred.
 Please note PCR amplification can be affected by numerous factors, including but not limited to, DNA quality and quantity.

+- **First run only the positive, no-template and negative controls**.
+- If unexpected results are obtained, record the time and information in your notebook, then toss the samples. **Amplification will need to be repeated** [I: Gene PCR Amplification](#gene_amp)

+- If expected results are obtained, move on to running at minimum 25% of the samples along with the positive, NTC and NC.

-Of the 25% total samples, ensure to select representative samples of varying parasitemia levels (based on PET-PCR CTs).
+Of the 25% total samples, ensure to select representative samples of varying parasitemia levels (based on PET-PCR CTs or microsopy data).

 **Consumables**